 “This only happens in movies.”

-No James Bond or Bruce Willis had stopped the planes and I searched the sky for an F-16.
-There were none.
+No James Bond or Bruce Willis had stopped the planes.
+I searched the sky for an F-16.
+Nothing.

 The city was defenseless.

 “This isn’t a movie.”